olkhovichs/QtSnakeGame/README.md

 # QtSnakeGame
-The simple snake game written in Qt5.
+The simple snake game written in C++ with Qt5&
 ____
 ## Example of the gameplay
 ![](https://github.com/olkhovichs/QtSnakeGame/blob/dev/img/GameplayExample.gif)